North American Regional Broadcasting Agreement

 The North American Regional Broadcasting Agreement (NARBA, Accord régional sur la radiodiffusion en Amérique du Nord; Convenio Regional Norteamericano de Radiodifusión) refers to a series of international treaties that defined technical standards for AM band (mediumwave) radio stations.
 These agreements also addressed how frequency assignments were distributed among the signatories, with a special emphasis on high-powered clear channel allocations.

 The initial NARBA bandplan, also known as the "Havana Treaty", was signed by the United States, Canada, Mexico, Cuba, the Dominican Republic, and Haiti on December 13, 1937, and took effect March 29, 1941.
 A series of modifications and adjustments followed, also under the NARBA name.
 NARBA's provisions were largely supplanted in 1983, with the adoption of the Regional Agreement for the Medium Frequency Broadcasting Service in Region 2 (Rio Agreement), which covered the entire Western hemisphere.
-However, current AM band assignments in North America largely reflect the standards first established by the NARBA agreements.
+However, the AM band assignments in North America largely reflect the standards first established by the NARBA agreements.